getsynq/synq-dbt/Readme.md

 chmod +x ./synq-dbt
 ```

-2) Move the `synq-dbt` binary in your $PATH.
+2) Move the `synq-dbt` binary in your $PATH

 ```console
 mv synq-dbt /usr/local/bin/synq-dbt
 ```

-The `synq-dbt` command then will be available for execution.
+The `synq-dbt` command is available for execution. :tada:

+# FAQ

+**Q:** What requests does `synq-dbt` do?

+**A:** Every time it executes `synq-dbt` does one gRPC request to Synq servers.
+The payload of the request contains dbt artifacts and authentication token that server uses to verify your data.

+**Note: Depending on your setup, you might have to allow egress traffic in your network firewall to `dbt-uploader-xwpzuoapgq-lm.a.run.app:443`.**

+##

+**Q:** What is the size of the payload?

+**A:** Since most of the data is text, total size of payload is roughly equivalent to sum of sizes of dbt artifacts. `dbt_manifest.json` is usually the largest and the final size of the request depends on size of your project, ranging from few MBs to higher tens of MBs typically.

+**Note: Depending on your setup, you might have to allow large payloads in your network firewall.**